paintparty/style-plus/README.md

           {:background :yellow})
       label]])
 ```
-In the resulting html the namespace, function, element-name, and source line number are clearly evident:
+In resulting html (from a call such as `[my-button "Go"]`) the namespace, function, element-name, and source line number are clearly evident:
 ```Html
 <div class="_stylefy_-545329968"
      data-ns="my-project.ui/my-button::outer:619"